unruggable-labs/ENSIPs/ENSIPS/ensip-D10-001.md

 - A **Standards Track ENSIP** describes any change that affects most or all ENS implementations, such as changes to the ENS protocol, including the way an ENS name is resolved, proposed application standards/conventions, or any change or addition that affects the interoperability of applications using ENS.
 Standards Track ENSIPs consist of three parts—a design document, an implementation, and (if warranted) an update to the formal protocol specification.
 Furthermore, Standards Track ENSIPs can be broken down into the following categories:

   - **Core**: improvements requiring a change to the way that ENS names are resolved by clients, standards that affect the validity of ENS name character combinations, or any standard that would reasonably affect the everyday use of ENS names by users and clients.
-  - **ERC**: application-level standards and conventions, including contract standards such as resolver standards, name registries, URI schemes, library/package formats, and wallet integrations.
+  - **ENSRC**: application-level standards and conventions, including contract standards such as resolver standards, name registries, URI schemes, library/package formats, and wallet integrations.

 - A **Meta ENSIP** describes a process surrounding ENS or proposes a change to (or an event in) a process.
 Process ENSIPs are like Standards Track ENSIPs but apply to areas other than the ENS protocol itself.
 They may propose an implementation, but not anything that changes the way ENS names are resolved, for example; they often require community consensus; unlike Informational ENSIPs, they are more than recommendations, and users are typically not free to ignore them.
 Examples include procedures, guidelines, changes to the decision-making process, and changes to the tools or environment used in ENS development.
 Any meta-ENSIP is also considered a Process ENSIP.